Fantasia (singer): 2006–2007: Fantasia, acting debut and Broadway

 In 2006, Barrino was nominated for three Grammy Awards for her debut album.
 Though she did not win any awards, she performed at the 48th annual telecast with several artists including Aerosmith, Joss Stone, John Legend, Maroon 5, and Ciara in an all-star tribute to Sly and the Family Stone during the Grammy Award show.
 In August 2006, Barrino played herself in a Lifetime Television film based on her autobiography Life Is Not a Fairy Tale.
-The film was directed by Debbie Allen and debuted on the women's cable network on August 19, 2006.
+The film was directed by Debbie Allen and debuted on August 19, 2006.
 The movie received nineteen million viewers throughout its debut weekend.
-The Fantasia Barrino Story: Life is Not a Fairy Tale has also become Lifetime's second most viewed program of all time.
+The Fantasia Barrino Story: Life is Not a Fairy Tale has also become the network's second most viewed program of all time.
+In 2006, Barrino released her second album Fantasia, that featured the single "When I See U", which topped the Billboard Hot R&B/Hip-Hop Songs chart for eight weeks.

-Barrino had many musical collaborations during the fall of 2006 including a remake of The Clark Sisters' "Endow Me" which featured Faith Evans, Lil' Mo, and Coko of SWV, a remake of Stevie Wonder's 1976 song "I Wish" with Patti LaBelle and Yolanda Adams for the soundtrack to the 2006 computer-animated film Happy Feet, and most notably her duet with Aretha Franklin which was recorded at that time and later released in 2007.
+Barrino had many musical collaborations during the fall of 2006 including a remake of The Clark Sisters' "Endow Me" which featured Faith Evans, Lil' Mo, and Coko of SWV; a remake of Stevie Wonder's 1976 song "I Wish" with Patti LaBelle and Yolanda Adams for the soundtrack to the 2006 animated film Happy Feet; and most notably her duet with Aretha Franklin "Put You Up on Game", which was recorded at that time and later released in 2007.

 She released her self-titled second effort, Fantasia, on December 12, 2006.
 The album involved production by Missy Elliott, Swizz Beatz, Babyface, Diane Warren, and others, and has since spawned the singles "Hood Boy" produced by Tone Mason, "When I See U", and "Only One U" and went on to be certified gold.

-"When I See You" became her first single to top the Hot R&B/Hip-Hop Songs chart, remaining at the number one spot for eight consecutive weeks.
+"When I See U" became her first single to top the Hot R&B/Hip-Hop Songs chart, remaining at the number one spot for eight consecutive weeks.
 The single stayed on the chart for over a year and was named number eight on the Billboard Best of The 2000s R&B/Hip-Hop Songs.